The Price of Power: Production

 The film's concept was conceived by Massimo Patrizi, Luigi Comencini's brother-in-law, and serves as an adaptation of the story of John F. Kennedy's assassination in the form of a Western.
-Patrizi also imposed another true story in his script, that the attempted murder of James A. Garfield in 1881.
+Patrizi also imposed another true story in his script, the murder of James A. Garfield in 1881.

 Although the opening titles of the film credit the story and screenplay only to Patrizi, the film was rewritten by Valerii and Ernesto Gastaldi.
 Valerii commented that he did not remember Patrizi's script word-for-word, but described it as "extremely basic, whereas Gastaldi and I deepened it.
 We established the essential themes to develop, introduced the character played by Fernando Rey, the banker who is also the assassination's mandator, and so on."
 Gastaldi stated that "Patrizi's treatment was simply thrown in the bin, but the producer had signed a contract with him which stated that he was to be credited as the sole author of the script.
 Since I didn't care about my name in the titles, I had no problem writing the script and not signing it."